r3dsh/text-generation-webui-launcher/README.md

 dist\text-generation-webui-launcher.exe -install -home D:\oobabooga -- --model-dir D:\models --chat --auto-launch
 ```

-That's basically it, GUI should open in your browser in chat mode.
+That's basically it, after installation is done, GUI should open in your browser in chat mode.
 Other examples:

 #### Git bash as well
 ```bash